405 KAR 18:001. Definitions for 405 KAR Chapter 18.

 2. Allow suspended solids to settle out; and

-(101) "Slope" means average inclination of a surface, measured from the horizontal, generally expressed as the ratio of a unit of vertical distance to a given number of units of horizontal distance (e.g., 1v:5h).
-It may also be expressed as a percent or in degrees.
+(102) "Slope" means average inclination of a surface, measured from the horizontal, generally expressed as the ratio of a unit of vertical distance to a given number of units of horizontal distance (e.g., 1v:5h).
+It could also be expressed as a percent or in degrees.